 Problem is, people miss.
 The heart is a small target.
 You can stab the heart area multiple times without actually hitting the heart.
 If you do hit it, fight’s over.
 The animal goes down immediately, like a punctured balloon.
 Works on large animals as well as small ones, even easier on large animals because the target is bigger.
 With today’s short and dull knives you can stab repeatedly and might even poke the heart without doing real damage to it.
 There’s a grisly old hunter’s trick you might find handy for such situations.

 The instinctive thing people do is stab and withdraw and stab again.
 What hunters do is all about business.
 I’ve seen this demonstrated many times in films of other indigenous hunters working with “primitive” weapons.
 If you spear an elephant, or a walrus, you don’t pull the spear out and back away.
 You keep the blade in place and you stir.
 It’s a horrible process but it works really well.
 If you’re working with a long blade and you stab a mountain lion in the left side of the chest or on the side behind the shoulder blade, you’re at least in the area of the heart.
 Lever the blade back and forth with the ribs as a fulcrum and you slash everything.
 Make a mess in there, and then pull out and try again.
 With a short blade, well, you just made the cat really mad.
+If you look at museum pieces, you see lots of leaf-blade daggers.
+Double-edged, sharp on both sides, with the belly of the blade swelling near the point, where in that interior zone it will do the most damage.

 Good weapons, ready at hand, prevent most fights.
 It doesn’t matter what attacks you, they know if you’re confident.
 If a mountain lion confronts you and you brandish a weak branch and throw a pebble and yell, a weak mountain lion might back away.
 A strong one won’t.
 Good weapons make confidence.
 With a trail spear or a staff in your hands, and a good knife on your belt, don’t yell and flail about.
 Bring the tools to the ready, and tell the kitty, bring it on.
 If you know you can kill them, they’ll know it, too.
 Kitties understand these things.